ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    {:tip}
 2. Click on **New project** and provide `openshiftapp` as the project name.
 3. Set the visibility level to **Private** and click **Create project**
-7. Follow the instructions under **Existing folder** to import the code you have generated with `ibmcloud dev`.
+7. Follow the instructions under *Existing folder* section to import the code you have generated with `ibmcloud dev`.
+Use your IBM Cloud Git profile username and personal access token to authenticate.
 8. Once you push the code to the private repository, you should see the scaffolded code in the project.

 ### Create a Git deploy token